 This hormone is often discussed in a negative light because too much of it can be a sign that your body is under severe mental or physical stress, and is associated with inflammation and weight gain.

-While its primary role is to help your body manage stress, it also affects nearly every organ in your body and is something your body needs 24 hours a day to stay alive, just like insulin.
+While its primary role is to help your body manage stress, it also affects nearly every organ in your body and is something your body needs 24 hours a day to stay alive.

 Without cortisol, you wouldn’t be able to climb a flight of stairs let alone endure the intense stress from losing a loved one, going through a divorce, or having surgery.

 - Manage your blood pressure